Moroccan Chickpea Stew

 - 4 garlic cloves, chopped

-- 2 medium potatoes, chopped into cubes (regular or sweet potato)
+- 2 medium sweet potatoes, cut into cubes

 - 1 cup vegetable broth